bradwestness/bradwestness.github.io/_posts/2016-01-15-living-in-the-problem-domain.md

 "[cost center](https://en.wikipedia.org/wiki/Cost_centre_(business)),"
 which is true.
 But going even further than that, you want to be in a position where you spend the majority of your time doing the thing you enjoy and are skilled at rather than spending your days worrying about organizational problems that you can't control.

-You waht to live in the problem domain.
+You want to live in the problem domain.